meffie/libyaml-examples/README.md

 This is a small set of c language example programs to demonstrate how to use the [libyaml library](http://pyyaml.org/wiki/LibYAML).

+## How to build

+On Debian/Ubuntu, install the following packages.

+    $ sudo apt install gcc make libyaml-dev

+Build the binaries with `make`.

+    $ make

 ## Emitter example

 `emit.c` is a basic example to demonstrate how to convert raw c structs to a